 While many species actually help out in your yard by eating nuisance insects like mosquitoes and are completely harmless to humans, this is not the case for the brown recluse spider.
 This somewhat common spider has a venomous bite that can cause serious health problems.

 Although brown recluses aren’t aggressive, and they’re not as deadly as many people believe, we highly recommend going straight to a professional pest control company to handle a brown recluse spider problem because of the health risks.
-A professional exterminator will know how to get rid of these pests safely and quickly.
-To help your search, we’ll provide our recommendations for a few top pest control companies.
+A professional exterminator will know how to get rid of spiders safely and quickly.
+To help your search, we’ll provide our recommendations for a few leading pest control brands.

 How To Identify Brown Recluse Spiders